Alcoholic drinks in Canada: Age

+Most provinces of Canada enacted prohibition of alcohol sales, consumption and distribution between the years of 1910 and 1920, during Prohibition in Canada.
+After prohibition ended, provinces enacted minimum drinking ages of 20 or 21 years.
+In the early 70s, the age limits were lowered to either 18 or 19 years of age to align with the age of majority.
+Later, a few provinces and territories raised their age limit from 18 to 19 in the late 1970s and early 1980s.

 Sales

 The selling hours of alcohol, both on and off-premises, are also appointed by provincial and territorial jurisdiction, as long as off-premises sale hours do not coincide with curfew hours.
 Many provinces and territories define the off-premises sale of hard liquor, either by alcohol volume or by quantities thereof, to be sold only within specific hours, which usually correspond to the opening hours of a given vendor.
 However, in some of them, it is also possible to derogate to the current norm upon applying for a distributor's licence, under certain circumstances.
 The on-premises sale is allowed at the discretion of the premise, with the hours being regulated by every province.

 In general, most provinces have banned "tied houses" (bars that are affiliated with only one alcohol supplier), in favour of free houses which sell products from a variety of suppliers.
 A partial exception is made for brewpubs where a bar and brewery are on the same site.